Skip to main content

 claude mcp list

-You should see testdino in the output.
+You should see testdino with a ✔ Connected status.

 Validate the connection

-Ask your assistant:“Run health and confirm it can see my organisations and projects.”health verifies three things: the server is running, the token is loaded, and TestDino is reachable.
-See Troubleshooting if it fails.
+Ask your assistant:“Run health and confirm it can see my organizations and projects.”health verifies three things: the server is running, the token is loaded, and TestDino is reachable.
+A successful response lists your account, your organizations, and each project with its projectId.
+Copy one.
+Most query tools take a projectId as a parameter.See Troubleshooting if health fails.

 Next Steps